Petrol, Diesel Rates Unchanged On Sunday

-State-run oil marketing companies kept the petrol and diesel prices unchanged on Sunday, i.e. January 3, 2021.
-The fuel rates have now remained unchanged for 26 days in a row.
-In the national capital, the price of petrol remained at Rs 83.71 per litre and diesel was steady at Rs 73.87 per litre — the same level as on Sunday, according to Indian Oil Corporation, the country's largest fuel retailer.
-In Mumbai, petrol and diesel prices were at Rs 90.34 per litre and Rs 80.51 per litre respectively.
-The fuel rates in the financial capital are the highest among the four metros across the country.
+Petrol, Diesel Rates Today: Petrol and diesel prices remained unchanged on Sunday, January 10, after touching an all-time high on Thursday, January 7.
+The fuel rates were hiked for two straight days this week, after a hiatus of almost a month.
+In the national capital, the price of petrol remained unchanged at Rs 84.20 per litre and diesel was at Rs 74.38 per litre, according to Indian Oil Corporation, the country's largest fuel retailer.
+In Mumbai, petrol and diesel prices stood at Rs 90.83 per litre and Rs 81.07 per litre respectively.
 (Also Read: How To Check Latest Petrol And Diesel Rates In Your City)

 Here are the current prices of petrol and diesel (in rupees per litre):